-- 1. The District Planning Committee in each district must put up a Working Group that facilitates development of a District Biodiversity Resource Book.
-The process that needs to be followed in developing such a resource book could be same as spelt out for State/sub-State plans under the National Biodiversity Strategy & Action Plan (refer guidelines for implementing agency in the NBSAP publication Guidelines and Concept Papers).
-The composition of the working group should be such that it brings in ownership of different sectors in building up 'their' resource book.
+- 1. The District Planning Committee in each district must put up a Working Group that facilitates development of District Biodiversity Resource Book.
+The process that needs to be followed in developing such resource book could be same as spelt out for State / Sub state plans under National Biodiversity Strategy & Action Plan (refer guidelines for implementing agency in the NBSAP compendium Guidelines and Concept Papers).
+The composition of the working group should be such that it brings in ownership of different sectors in building up "their" resource book.
 The group should obviously follow a process that is all inclusive.
-The DPC as well as the working group set up by it will need to take that extra effort to first clarify its own doubts and then convey in the most unambiguous terms to all concerned that focus on biodiversity is essentially linked to livelihood security of hundreds and thousands of rural and tribal people, as well as the ecological security of the area that they inhabit. - 2.
+The DPC as well as the working group set by it will need to go an extra mile to first clarify its own doubts and then convey in most unambiguous terms to all concerned that focus on biodiversity is essentially linked to livelihood security of hundreds and thousands of rural and tribal people; as well as for the ecological security of the area that they inhabit. - 2.
 The resource book should deal with a range of biodiversity in the district, both wild as well as domesticated.
-It should try to answer the question of 'where and what' of biodiversity (to the extent possible) and also prioritize the areas/species within the district for greater focus.
-The linkages with the biodiversity-rich contiguous patches in the adjoining district, or other inter-district issues such as trans-boundary poaching and wood theft, pollution of air/water in one district caused by activities in another district, soil erosion in one district caused by deforestation in another, and other such phenomena, could be spelt out. - 3.
-It will be equally important to dwell on the 'why' of biodiversity conservation, which will also lay down the foundation of the awareness strategy that will go on simultaneously with the process of building up the resource book.
-It would be critical to 'value' biodiversity, including the full range of services and benefits that it provides in the district or beyond it; such values could be expressed in financial, economic, material, and social ways. - 4.
-It will need to identify the key partners/stakeholders whose actions have a definite bearing on the conservation of the biodiversity of the district. - 5.
-The threats to the range of diversity within the district should then be analyzed.
-The ongoing programmes/schemes of various sectors and their impact, both positive and negative, on the biodiversity should be critically assessed.
-The strategies and the actions that are required to plug the gaps will have to be worked out and an action plan suggested.
-For instance, the thrust of the Agriculture Department on high-input intensive farming, with focus on high-yielding varieties using chemicals and replacement of wide array of traditional crops with high-yielding cash crops, could seriously undermine crop biodiversity in areas that still support rich agro-biodiversity.
-The possible actions in such areas would obviously be to support organic farming with most promising cultivars of traditional crops.
-Similar examples could be sited from different sectors showing both positive and negative impacts. - 6.
-Individual sectoral plans (including the plans from the PRIs and the Municipalities as well as those of the government and NGOs), and the draft district development plan collated by the DPC must ensure that the schemes and the programmes suggested in respective sectoral plans do conform to the biodiversity concerns as articulated in the district resource book.
-The monetary support needed at the DPC level to help the sectors undertake such an analysis needs to be provided for. - 7.
-There must be monetary provisions made for the districts to put up the district biodiversity resource book a document that describes as well articulates collective concerns of biodiversity conservation and sustainable utilization. - 8.
-In order to ensure that the suggested actions are taken up by the DPC, there will be a need to build the capacity of the DPCs/inter-sectoral teams and the village-level institutions like Panchayats and Gram Sabhas, so that they are able to handle decisions/planning relating to biodiversity/environmental issues.
-The resource institutions/organisations (government, communities, institutions and NGOs) that could significantly contribute in such a capacity-building endeavor will need to be identified.
-The first step obviously could be to look at the range of existing capacity-building programmes being taken up at different levels and integrate the skills required to address biodiversity/environmental concerns at such levels.
-Relevant departments (such as the Department of Biodiversity & Biotechnology set up in the State of Madhya Pradesh), will be required to facilitate the process.
+It should try to answer the question of where and what of biodiversity (to the extent possible) and also prioritize the areas/ species within the district for greater focus.
+The linkages with the biodiversity rich contiguous patches in the adjoining district, or other inter-district issues such as trans-boundary poaching and wood theft, pollution of air/water in one district caused by activities in another district, soil erosion in one district caused by deforestation in another, and other such phenomenon, could be spelt out. - 3.
+Equally important will be to dwell on the "why" of biodiversity conservation, which will also lay down the foundation of awareness strategy that will go on simultaneously with the process of building up the resource book.
+It would be critical to "value" biodiversity, including the full range of services and benefits that it provides in the district or beyond it; such values could be expressed in financial, economic, material, and social ways. - 4.
+It will need to identify the key partners/ stakeholders whose actions have a definite bearing on the conservation of the biodiversity of the district.